In this chapter, let’s discuss what you should do when not having a client training session.

 That’s because if you have a pretty big client roster, things can get a little hairy at times when you are not.

 Ultimately, if you aren’t properly organized, then clients will suffer.

-Continue to do it, and you will suffer as they look elsewhere for a trainer that is.
+Continue to do it, and you will suffer as they look elsewhere for a trainer.

 There’s nothing worse for a client who turns up on time to a training session, only to find their trainer dashing around to find the correct workout routine for them.

-It’s certainly not a good look and thoroughly unprofessional.
+It’s certainly not a good look and is thoroughly unprofessional.

 So let’s take a look at a few things that will help you become more organized as a personal trainer.

 As your client base grows, the first thing you should be looking to implement to help keep track of training is a schedule.

 This is probably the most important aspect of your organization’s policy.